imran2020imranadnan-ux/EU-AI-Act-Risk-Classifier/README.md

 Executive Visibility: A one-click Dashboard that transforms complex rows of data into a visual summary for Board-level reporting.
 Centralized Truth: Stop using scattered spreadsheets.
 Track 100+ AI systems in one single, version-controlled source of truth.

-Headline: Who is this for?
+Who is this for?
 Body:

 GRC & Legal Teams: To maintain an "Article 71" compliant record of AI systems.
 CTOs & Product Leads: To vet new AI features before they hit the production environment.